cloudedbats/cloudedbats/README.md

 - Microphone: [Pettersson M500-384 USB Ultrasound Microphone.
 384 kHz at 16 bits.] (http://batsound.se/?p=125)
 - Powerbank.
 2200 mAh, in/out: 5V, 1A.
 - USB memory 32 GB for recorded sound files (wav-files).
-- Micro SD card with Debian Jessie Lite and the CloudedBats software.
+- Micro SD card with Raspbian Jessie Lite and the CloudedBats software.
 - Raspberry Pi Case and some Velcro to keep the microphone in place.

 The WURB contains a web server and is connected to a local network via WiFi.
 The WURB can be controlled from any device in the local network containing a web browser.
 For security reasons it is not recommended to open up the local network for external access to the WURB, but it is possible to do that if you can handle the security parts.
-FileZilla, for example, can be used to access the recorded sound files via Internet.
+FileZilla, for example, can be used to access the recorded sound files via the Internet.

 #### Power consumption and disk space needed.
 Empirical test.